GoogleChrome/ip-protection/Masked-Domain-List.md

 fulltango.com                                    | VDX                                                            | Not Impacted By Script Blocking
 tribalfusion.com                                 | VDX                                                            | Not Impacted By Script Blocking
 vdx.tv                                           | VDX                                                            | Not Impacted By Script Blocking
+vevorstatic.com                                  | VEVOR                                                          | Not Impacted By Script Blocking
 vgwort.de                                        | VG WORT                                                        | Not Impacted By Script Blocking list.ru                                          | VKontakte                                                      | Not Impacted By Script Blocking
 mail.ru                                          | VKontakte                                                      | Not Impacted By Script Blocking